Daniele Polencic

 / my-service:80 (<error: endpoints "my-service" not found>)

-If the Backend column is empty, then there must be an error in the configuration.
+If the Backend column is empty, the configuration must have an error.

-You can isolate infrastructure issues from Ingress by connecting to the Ingress Pod directly.
+You can isolate infrastructure issues from Ingress by directly connecting to the Ingress Pod.

 First, retrieve the Pod for your Ingress controller (which could be located in a different namespace):